 There are calls to change the date of Australia Day to make it a celebration that is inclusive of the people who lived here before those ships arrived.
+The Australia Talks National Survey 2021 revealed a majority of people now believe Australia Day should not be celebrated on January 26, given the historical significance of the date for Indigenous people.
 There are, of course, arguments against a change.

-Either way, select the ABC News link to see alternative dates discussed , and participate in the online vote by clicking on the voting chart.
+Either way, select the ABC News link to examine other dates and participate in the online poll Which date do you prefer?